telerik/xaml-docs/knowledge-base/kb-chartview-howto-export-without-panzoom-scrollbars.md

 ---
-title: How to export the chart without the pan and zoom scrollbars
+title: How to export the RadChartView without the pan and zoom scrollbars
 description: Create an image of the chart without scrollbars
-page_title: Remove scrollbars when exporting
+page_title: Remove scrollbars when exporting RadCartesianChart
 type: how-to
 slug: kb-chartview-howto-export-without-panzoom-scrollbars
 position: 0
-tags: export, chart, remove, scrollbar
+tags: export, chart, remove, scrollbar, cartesianchart
 ticketid: 1459771
 res_type: kb
 ---